fmlo-dev/fmflow2/README.md

 ## Installation

-Currently FMFlow only provides its core Python library `fmflow`.
+Currently FMFlow only provides its core Python package `fmflow`.

 ### Using pip